simmel-project/nus-link/modulator/README.md

 1. `modulate_next_sample()` inside `src/modulate.c` contains the state
-machine which fetches characters from the test string, decodes them into a PSK31 varcode array, and then determines which bit is to be sent next.
+machine which fetches characters from the test string, decodes them into a PSK31 Varicode array, and then determines which bit is to be sent next.
 1. `modulate_next_sample()` is driven by interrupts coming from the `PWM0_IRQHandler` inside `src/i2s.c`.
 One interrupt fires